mayakraft/Workshops/Introduction to Coding, Javascript, and Poetry.md

 var message = "hello";
 ```

-when the computer sees "var" it's like saying to the computer "we need a spot in memory".
+When the computer sees "var" it's like saying to the computer "we need a spot in memory".
 So the computer carves out a little spot in memory before it even knows what is going in.

 It's like a gardener digging a little hole in the garden.
 A plant will go there in a moment.

+### 5 things that can be planted

+**3 fundamental types**

+- boolean
+- string
+- number

+**2 containers**

+- array
+- object

+> you only have to type "var message" once! after the first time, just type "message"

+We are going to focus on **fundamental types** and come back to **containers** later.

+> *Picture the magnetic media and microchips inside your computer, by writing"var" you just claimed some realestate **in there**, how powerful, right?!*

 ### Variable Names

-We're going to write programs that have 20 of these little holes in our garden.
+We're going to be writing programs that have 20 of these little holes in our garden.
 We need to be able to say "this one" and "that one over there".

 We need to be able to **name** spots in memory.

 > remember, computer reads top-down.
 Saying `var message` is **declaring** the variable, it exists from that line and every moment after.
 But if you tried to ask the computer about it *before* it gets declared, it won't know about it.

+#### All Possible Variable Names

+> Try naming a variable `var while`. "while" turned red. bad sign! yep, while is a command that does something else.
+It's a word that has a special use.
+Try a variable that starts with a number `var 123message`.
+"123" is purple, this isn't going to work either.
+But `message123` works. okay so we just learned 2 rules:
+>
+> 1. there are a few words like 30 words that are reserved, we won't learn them all now, just know they are there.
+> 2. can't start a variable with a number.
+>
+> There are more nuanced rules.
+Stick with these 2 for now.

 ### = The Equal Sign